FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/omega_deltascape_02_savage.md

     tags:
       - tag: "Gaze"
     notes:
-      - note: "Players should face away from the boss when they see the gaze indicator - being hit by this attack will give players Petrification and Vulnerability Up debuffs."
+      - note: "Players should face away from the boss when they see the gaze indicator - being hit by this attack will likely kill you and give players Petrification and Vulnerability Up debuffs."
   - title: "Epicenter/Main Quake"
     phases:
       - phase: 02